Animal feed: Fodder

 "Fodder" refers particularly to foods or forages given to the animals (including plants cut and carried to them), rather than that which they forage for themselves.
 It includes hay, straw, silage, compressed and pelleted feeds, oils and mixed rations, and sprouted grains and legumes.
 Grass and crop residues are the most important source of animal feed globally.
 Grains account for 11% of the total dry matter consume by livestock at global level and oilseed crops by-products such as soybean cakes account for 5%.
 The amount of grain used to produce the same unit of meat varies substantially between species and production systems.
 According to FAO, ruminants require an average of 2.8 kg of grains to produce 1 kg of meat while monogastrics require 3.2.
-These figures vary between 0.1 for extensive ruminant systems to 9.4 in beef feedlots, and from 0.1 in backyard chicken production t4 if industrial pig production.
+These figures vary between 0.1 for extensive ruminant systems to 9.4 in beef feedlots, and from 0.1 in backyard chicken production to 4 in industrial pig production.
 Farmed fish can also be fed on grain and use even less than poultry.
 The two most important feed grains are maize and soybean, and the United States is by far the largest exporter of both, averaging about half of the global maize trade and 40% of the global soya trade in the years leading up the 2012 drought.
 Other feed grains include wheat, oats, barley, and rice, among many others.

 Traditional sources of animal feed include household food scraps and the byproducts of food processing industries such as milling and brewing.
 Material remaining from milling oil crops like peanuts, soy, and corn are important sources of fodder.
 Scraps fed to pigs are called slop, and those fed to chicken are called chicken scratch.
 Brewer's spent grain is a byproduct of beer making that is widely used as animal feed.